Józef Piłsudski Institute of America: Origins

 The death of General Sikorski on July 4, 1943, coincided with the disclosure by the Germans of the massacre of Polish officers in Katyn Forest by the Soviet NKVD.
 The appeal made to the International Red Cross by the Polish government-in-exile for an investigation of the atrocity was used by Stalin as a pretext to break off Polish-Russian diplomatic relations.
-This was a critical moment; Poland's historical and cultural heritage were now at risk from both the Soviet Union and Nazi Germany.
+This was a critical moment; Poland's historical and cultural heritage was at risk from both the Soviet Union and Nazi Germany.
 After displacing the Red Army from the eastern regions of Poland, the Nazis occupied the entire country; their aim was the destruction of Polish scholarship and cultural heritage.
 This plan was being implemented through the extermination of the middle class, the intelligentsia, systematic plundering of libraries and museums, and by forbidding cultural, educational, and artistic activities.
 These actions were reinforced by mass arrests and deportations to concentration camps (such as Sonderaktion Krakau), which led to the murder of nearly all faculty of the Jagiellonian University.
 The closure of the Polish Academy of Sciences and other research and academic institutions left no doubt as to the Germans' intentions.

 Matters looked grim across Axis-occupied Europe.
 After the surrender of France in 1940 and the addition of Italy to the German war effort, all outposts of the Polish Academy of Sciences in Paris and Rome ceased to function.
 The day after the Germans entered the French capital, Gestapo agents appeared in the Polish Library on the Île St. Louis.
 Although the library's director, Franciszek Pułaski, had removed the most valuable items and taken them to the south of France, the Germans confiscated or destroyed the remaining book collection and the building.
-Only in Great Britain and the United States did the Poles had any possibility of conducting scholarly and cultural activities.
+Only in Great Britain and the United States did the Poles have any possibility of conducting scholarly and cultural activities.